makernexus/kiosk/README.md

 # kiosk #
 Raspberry Pi Kiosk Display

-This document describes the use of a Raspberry Pi to display a series of web pages to Maker Nexus memebrs that might include the current members checked-in with their RFID, the calender, and any other pertient information
+This document describes the use of a Raspberry Pi to display a series of web pages to Maker Nexus members that might include the current members checked-in with their RFID, the calender, and any other pertient information

 This Kiosk is based primarily on these instructions https://pimylifeup.com/raspberry-pi-kiosk/